• Skip to Content

 • Program Learning Outcomes

-1. Meet the needs of students who are majoring in one of the diverse fields encompassed by environmental science, and
+The goals of the Environmental Science program are to: 1) meet the needs of students who are majoring in one of the diverse fields encompassed by environmental science, and 2) provide options for students fulfilling general education science requirements.

 Awareness of the issues of environmental quality and environmental justice are increasingly important in business, industry, and government.
 The growing human population and increasing consumption of resources are creating unprecedented pressures on our planetary life support systems.
 Within the human population, socioeconomically and politically disenfranchised communities oftentimes suffer the consequences of polluted environments when compared with more advantaged communities.
 This uneven, inequitable environmental landscape is viewed through the lenses of environmental racism, environmental justice, and multiculturalism.